wenweiluo/Robomaster/README.md

-# A functional demonstration video of a wheeled mobile robot with shooting capability.
-All mechanical hardware and control software for this robot are independently developed by the team for participation in the [RoboMaster](https://www.robomaster.com/en-US) competition
+# Functional demonstration videos of a wheeled mobile robot with shooting functionality

 ### Introduction
-Responsible for embedded software development for a wheeled mobile robot with shooting capability based on STM32.
-Mainly involved in the development of the control system for four-Mecanum wheel chassis, dual-axis gimbal and launching mechanism.
-And establish communication between various onboard devices.
+Developed embedded software for a wheeled mobile robot with shooting functionality based on STM32, mainly focusing on the development of the control system for the four-Mecanum wheel chassis, dual-axis gimbal, and launching mechanism, and established communication among various onboard devices.
+All mechanical hardware and control software for this robot are independently developed by the Zhejiang Normal University Team for participation in the [RoboMaster](https://www.robomaster.com/en-US) competition.
+And this project won the National Third Prize in the 2021 National College Students Robotics Competition (RoboMaster Event).

 ### Automatic identification and strike
-Automatically identify the movement armor plate of the red team robot and perform automatic targeting and engagement.
+Automatically identify the movement armor plate of the red team robot and perform automatic targeting and shooting.
 <div align=center>
 <video src="https://private-user-images.githubusercontent.com/59788826/380465283-d20b7463-d6d8-476b-b2bf-e06aa246ec76.mp4"></video>
 </div>